 Be part of Rob Burrow’s inspiring legacy

 Rob was diagnosed with motor neurone disease (MND) in December 2019.
 There is no cure for the degenerative disease that affects up to 5,000 adults in the UK.
 In less than a year Rob has lost his voice and his ability to walk, he suffers difficulty breathing and stiff joints cause him severe pain.
 He is 38 years old.

 Rob has shown the same spirit in his battle against MND as he did on the pitch playing for Leeds Rhinos for 16 years.
 He doesn’t want the disease to define him.
 He and his family have worked tirelessly since the diagnosis to raise awareness of the condition and to raise vital funds.
 His battle has gained nationwide attention and he’s earned a whole new set of supporters who have followed his journey and been inspired by his courage and dignity.

 BurrowSeven is rising 5 years old.
 He has a great pedigree and is related to many famous winners.
 Named BurrowSeven after the shirt Rob played for in for 16 years this racehorse is one to really look forward to in the future.
-Whilst BurrowSeven has had a couple of niggly setbacks he is now back in full training and is expected to make his racecourse debut in December.
+Whilst BurrowSeven has had a couple of niggly setbacks he is now back in full training and we’re so excited to announce he’s made his racecourse debut!

 Membership in the Burrow Seven Racing Club costs just £59.